Rookie Slye kicks Panthers past Bears in preseason opener

 Bears rookie running back David Montgomery made his debut and broke off left tackle for a 7-yard TD in the second quarter, and Fry’s point-after kick put the Bears up 7-6.
 Montgomery finished with 16 yards on three rushes and caught three passes for 30 yards.

-Fry later had the Soldier Field fans roaring with a 43-yard field goal to close the first half, the same distance and at the same upright Cody Parkey missed from on his double-doink to end the Bears’ 16-15 playoff loss last season to the Philadelphia Eagles.
+Fry later had the Soldier Field fans roaring with a 43-yard field goal to close the first half, the same distance and at the same post Cody Parkey struck on his double-doink to end the Bears’ 16-15 playoff loss last season to the Philadelphia Eagles.

+“When your job is on the line, every kick is pressure,” Fry said.

+Rivera called a timeout to freeze Fry just before the kick.
+The Eagles had done the same to Parkey.

+“You know what is funny, I did that to help the Bears because they are in a kicking contest,” Rivera said.

-Pineiro wasn’t as fortunate, missing wide left on a 48-yard attempt in the first half before making a 23-yard chip shot to get the Bears within 16-13 in the fourth quarter.
+Pineiro wasn’t as fortunate, missing wide left on a 48-yard attempt in the first half.
+Pineiro did make a 23-yard chip shot to get the Bears within 16-13 in the fourth quarter.

+“This was the big stage tonight for them,” Bears coach Matt Nagy said of his kickers.
+“This was as big as we can get it before the season starts.”

 Chicago quarterback Chase Daniel completed 11 of 13 for 120 yards and a TD while Tyler Bray was 8 for 17 for 85 yards for the Bears.
 Rookie tight end Ian Bunting led the Bears with 77 yards on three receptions.